thoo/resnet-facial-expression/Readme.md

 <p align="center">
 <img src="Images/curve.png"  align="middle"/>
-<h5 align="center">Figure 7.
+<h5 left="center">Figure 7.
 Loss curve and accuracy on the validation dataset on the left and the confusion matrix on the right figure.</h4>
 </p>

 ## 4 Ensemble Models